 Consultative examinations are requested by Social Security disability claims examiners when the information provided by a disability claimant’s own treating doctors is inadequate for determining if the claimant is disabled.
 While most disability examiners will first contact an individual’s treating physician for clarification on an issue or additional information, there are cases in which this may be impossible, or there are times when a claimant has had very little medical treatment or all of their medical information is considered outdated for the purposes of the disability determination.

 What Happens at the Exam?
 What happens at a physical exam for Social Security disability or SSI?
-A complete consultative physical exam involves all of the elements of a routine physical examination.
+A complete consultative physical exam involves all of the elements of a routine physical examination, but may be much shorter.
 For instance, your blood pressure, heart rate, weight, and other routine facets of a standard physical examination will be checked.
-The physician will also evaluate the part of your body that is impaired and/or perform tests requested by the claims examiner, such as an exercise stress test.
+Alternatively, the physician will just evaluate the part of your body that is impaired and/or perform tests requested by the claims examiner, such as an exercise stress test.

-The consultative physician will also make a statement with regard to what a claimant is capable of doing in spite of their impairment -- that is, an a opinion as to the claimant's ability to perform work related activities such as lifting, carrying, standing, walking, handling things, hearing, speaking, and so on.
+Typically, the consultative physician will also make a statement with regard to what a claimant is capable of doing in spite of their impairment—that is, an a opinion as to the claimant's ability to perform work related activities such as lifting, carrying, standing, walking, handling things, hearing, speaking, and so on.

 Learn more about consultative medical exams.